Idlesome/channelpositivity/data/articles/markdown/you-dont-need-to-meditate.md

 > Alan Watts

-That’s why this book is dedicated to cutting through the noise and confusion and getting right to the core fundamentals of **true** meditation, in a sensible way
+That’s why this book is dedicated to cutting through the noise and confusion and getting right to the core fundamentals of **true** meditation, in a sensible way.

-You will be able to fully understand and apply these fundamentals to your life, without being overwhelmed with vague instructions or bored with repetitive tricks that will one day work.
+You will be able to fully understand the why and how of the art of living, and apply these fundamentals to your life, without being overwhelmed with vague instructions or bored with repetitive tricks that will one day work.
 This is a practical, down to earth approach to what meditation is supposed to achieve.

 You won’t need to “meditate” in the modern typical sense at all, **all you need to is to be willing to explore concepts and ideas**.